Rosmaninho/Zotero-Dark-Theme/README.md

 4 - the New Item sub-menu in the File drop down menu (it assumes the white color of the menu categories),

 5 - the sub-categories in the Preferences dialog.
 I am not satisfied with the preferences dialog but it's the best I could make it.

+If you wish to explore for additional elements to alter:
+1 - Go to the folder of my Zotero install (C:\Programs(x86)\Zotero);

+2 - Copy the zotero.jar folder to another folder;

+3 - Use 7zip to unzip zotero.jar to a zotero folder;

+4 - Go to D:\X\zotero\chrome\skin\default\zotero;

+5 - Look at ALL .css files in this folder;

+6 - Start testing different pieces of code to change the defaults in the userchrome.css file.